MarkCBell/MarkCBell.github.io/source/index.rst

 Some of the upcoming things that I will be involved in:

+ - `Groups and Geometry in the South East <https://www.ucl.ac.uk/~ucahllo/ggse/>`_ at the University of Warwick in March 2020.
  - `Lost in Translation Surfaces <http://math.uni.lu/geometry/sos2020/>`_ at University of Luxembourg in January 2020.
- - `Interactions between Geometry, Dynamics and Group Theory <https://people.maths.bris.ac.uk/~jm13806/2020-LMS-SWSW.html>`_ at Bristol University in January 2020.

 Some of the things I have previously been involved in: